Concord (entertainment company): Concord Music (2017–19)

+Concord (2019–26)

-The name Concord Music remained in use until early 2019.
-By May 1, 2019, the company was restyled as Concord.
+By May 1, 2019, the company was rebranded as Concord.
 (Note: Concord had already appeared in press under this name in mid-2018.)
 Concord Music had described itself as "a wholly owned subsidiary" or as "the operating entity of Alchemy Copyrights LLC, an investment company that is owned by Barings Alternative Investments, (Note: Wood Creek, the owner of Concord since 2013, was merged by its owner, Mass Mutual, with Baring Asset Management and two other investment firms to form Barings LLC in September 2016.)
 Sound Investors, and seventy institutional and individual partners, including forty members of Concord Music's management team".
 After rebranding, Concord would define itself as "a private company funded by long-term institutional capital and members of Concord's management team".
 By July 2020, Alchemy Copyrights was trading as Concord; the State of Michigan Retirement System was its "ultimate parent".

 On January 1, 2021, Jake Wisely, the former Bicycle Music CEO and a partner at Concord, was succeeded by Jim Selby as the chief publishing executive of Concord and joined its board of directors.

 On April 26, 2021, Concord acquired Downtown's copyrights consisting of 145,000 owned and co-published copyrights for $300 million.

 In late 2021, incoming interest prompted Concord majority owner, the Michigan State Retirement System, to consider a sale of its stake in the company.
 "We got some very strong bids, and we passed on all of them," commented the then Concord CEO Scott Pascucci.
 Pascucci reported that Concord received several bids that were "extremely aggressive" but none that were "extraordinary plus."

 In September 2022, Concord purchased the publishing and recorded music catalogues of Tony Banks, Phil Collins, and Mike Rutherford, as well as the publishing and recorded music catalogue from their years in the band Genesis.

 In December 2022, Concord successfully closed $1.8 billion of senior notes, secured by a significant portion of its diversified catalogue of sound recordings and songs.
 Led by Apollo Global Management and assisted by J.P.
 Morgan, it was the largest asset-backed securitization offering of music rights in the industry to date in terms of both size of issuance and number of assets (over one million copyrights).
 Proceeds from the issuance were to be reinvested to support Concord's continued growth in 2023 and beyond.